Secretary Derrick Ramsey

 Deputy Secretary Josh Benton

-Before beginning his career in state government, Benton worked for UPS.
-He earned a bachelor’s degree in political science from Cumberland College and a master’s degree in public administration from Kentucky State University.
-Benton lives with his family in Frankfort.
+Benton holds bachelor’s degree in Political Science from Cumberland College and master’s degree in Public Administration from Kentucky State University.

 Deputy Secretary Mike Nemes

 Mike Nemes brings years of business and government experience to his role as cabinet deputy secretary.
 Nemes will serve as deputy secretary acting as the cabinet’s legislative and executive liaison.

 Prior to this appointment, Nemes served as deputy secretary of the Kentucky Labor Cabinet since 2015.
 Nemes is also a former state lawmaker who served Kentucky's 38th House District.
 In this role, he was co-chair of the Labor and Industry Committee serving on the Judiciary and License and Occupation Committees.

 Prior to his time in the legislature, Nemes worked in private industry for 17 years for a soft drink bottler where he was a Teamster Union Steward.
 He later bought a bakery distributorship before entering the construction industry as a project coordinator for an insulation company.

 He and his wife Angie currently invest in real estate and reside in Bullitt County.
 They have four children and six grandchildren.